NgocPMT/js-tic-tac-toe/README.md

 # js-tic-tac-toe
-A tic-tac-toe game implements by plain JavaScript
+A tic-tac-toe game implemented by plain JavaScript

+This application is live at https://ngocpmt.github.io/js-tic-tac-toe/